 But some casting decisions and rumors surrounding changes to her Inhuman origin story have left many fans apprehensive.
 Though Marvel Studios boss Kevin Feige has said that there are focusing on bringing more diversity to the biggest franchise in the world, there have definitely been some missteps.

-This concept art for the upcoming series shows a drastic change to Ms. Marvel’s powers has left fans confused, outraged, and hurt.
+The recently released trailer for the upcoming series shows a drastic change to Ms. Marvel’s powers has left fans confused, outraged, and hurt.

-At first glance, the image depicts a comic book accurate superhero costume that even included her classic domino mask despite missing her trademark blue boots.
+At first glance, the trailer depicts a comic book accurate superhero costume that even included her classic domino mask despite missing her trademark blue boots.
 But fans were not focusing on her stunning costume but the strange purple energy around her hand.
 For those who have read the Ms. Marvel comic book by writer G. Willow Wilson, it was a clear departure from the titular character’s powers.

 What Are Kamala Khan AKA Ms. Marvel’s Comic Book Powers?